Skip to content

 Clery Act Compliance Committee

-The charge of this committee is to develop and implement policy, procedure, and educational programming and support as it pertains to SMSU's institutional Clery compliance.
+The charge of this committee is to develop and implement policies, procedures, and educational programming and support related to SMSU's institutional Clery compliance.

 Clery Geography Map

-Clery geography maps are a tool used for identifying buildings and property that make up SMSU's Clery Act geography, as well as illustrating to students, staff, faculty, and visitors where reported incidents occurred.
+Clery geography maps are tools used to identify buildings and properties that make up SMSU's Clery Act geography and to illustrate to students, staff, faculty, and visitors where reported incidents occurred.
 Crimes occurring in these locations are published in SMSU's Annual Fire Safety and Security Report.

 See Clery Map